About Us

 The Faces of Childhood-Onset, De Novo SPG4

 The Lilly and Blair Foundation is the only nonprofit solely focused on de novo SPG4.
-We’re leading with urgency, funding research others haven’t touched, and connecting families to the scientists shaping what’s next.
+We fund research others haven’t yet explored, move quickly, and connect families with the scientists shaping what comes next.

 People are turning to us — not just for our story, but for our strategy.